campus-cravings/campus-cravings.github.io/index.md

 ```

 The first time you run the app, it will create some default users and data.
 Here is a sample output:
-*Note that the output will actually be much longer and include all the data from private/data.json.*
+*(Note that the output will actually be much longer and include all the data from private/data.json)*
 ```
 meteor npm run start